usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_101.md

 It is important to try things out since any of these methods can be the basis of a workflow.

 For the big picture, keep in mind that while the command line is useful for development and demonstration – and however familiar XProc itself may become to the developer – to a great number of people it remains obscure, cryptic and intimidating if not forbidding.
 Make yourself comfortable at the command line!

-Meanwhile XProc-based systems, when integrated into tools or developer editors and environments, can look much nicer than tracebacks in a console window.
-The beauty we are looking for here is in a different kind of elegance and power.
+Then too, if you have something better, by all means use it.
+XProc-based systems, when integrated into tools or developer editors and environments, can look much nicer than tracebacks in a console window.
+The elegance and power we are trying to cultivate are at a deeper level.
+First and last, the focus must be on the data.